-By consuming different amount of food on different days of the week, you can create an overall deficit that will produce a weight loss without slowing down your metabolism.
-You can also use this zig zag cycle pattern to allow yourself to enjoy your favorite food while dieting.
+By consuming a different amount of food on different days of the week, you can create an overall deficit that will produce a weight loss without slowing down your metabolism.
+You can also use this zig-zag cycle pattern to allow yourself to enjoy your favorite food while dieting.

 Example based on a 2500 calories diet:

-In one week, this will create a deficit of 3500 Calories, which will produce a lost of around 1 pound.
+In one week, this will create a deficit of 3500 Calories, which will produce a loss of around 1 pound.

 By having such a schedule, not only you can enjoy great family dinners, have fun during the weekend, and focus on your weight loss when you’re busy at the office working during the week, but most importantly, this cycle will prevent your metabolism to slow down as the weeks go by.
 You will bump it up during the weekend by giving a boost to your calories intake.

 Now, the first thing you should be aware of when planning a weight loss diet is how much calories your body requires to function normally without gaining or losing weight.
 To know your baseline, you can use the Harris-Benedict equation to calculate your rough estimate.
 Each person is different, so keep in mind that you might have to adjust and experiment a little bit.

 Harris Benedict equation for BMR (Basal Metabolic Rate):